INO-quantum/scanning-cavity-lock/README.md

 <img src="images/setup.jpg" width="600"/>

-The Arduino Due in front of the `LENS-PID` used to amplify the ramp for the cavity:
+The Arduino Due in front of the `LENS-PID` used to amplify the ramp signal for the cavity piezo:

 <img src="images/arduino.jpg" width="600"/>

-Oscilloscope trace: channel 1 (yellow): PD signal, channel 2 (red): cavity piezo ramp, channel 3 (blue): laser feedback signal, channel 4 (green): ramp trigger
+Oscilloscope trace: channel 1 (yellow): PD signal, channel 2 (red): cavity piezo ramp (PID monitor output), channel 3 (blue): laser feedback signal (attenuated by factor 10), channel 4 (green): ramp trigger generated by Arduino

 <img src="images/scope.png" width="600"/>

-Hardware needed:
+Hardware used:
   * Arduino Due
-  * Scanning Fabry-Perot Interferometer (Toptica SA200-5B or similar)
+  * Scanning Fabry-Perot Interferometer (Toptica SA200-5B)
-  * Photodetector (Thorlabs PDA100A2 or similar)
+  * Photodetector (Thorlabs PDA100A2)
-  * Amplifier with about 5-10 gain and 0-20V output (we use the `LENS-PID` at the moment)
+  * Amplifier with adjustable gain (5x used) and 0-10V output (we use the `LENS-PID` )

-Software needed:
+Software used:
-  * Arduino IDE
+  * Arduino IDE 2.3.8
-  * Optional python 3.x with Numpy, Scipy and Matplotlib for tools
+  * Optional python 3.8 with Numpy 1.24.4, Scipy 1.10.1 and Matplotlib 3.7.5 for tools

 Arduino connections:
   * A0   = input of photodetector signal